ZeyuL01/BIT/docs/index.rst

 .. image:: ./images/Figure_1.png

-**BIT** ( **B**ayesian Hierarchical Modeling for Identification of Transcriptional Regulators from Query Region Sets) is a novel bioinformatics tool designed to identify transcriptional regulators from a user-provided set of epigenomic regions.
+**BIT** ( **B** ayesian Hierarchical Modeling for **I** dentification of **T** ranscriptional Regulators from Query Region Sets) is a novel bioinformatics tool designed to identify transcriptional regulators from a user-provided set of epigenomic regions.
 These regions are typically derived from genome-wide epigenomic profiling data that probe specific biological processes, such as ATAC-seq and DNase-seq.
 Using a pre-processed reference library containing over 10,000 human TR ChIP-seq datasets and over 5,000 mouse TR ChIP-seq datasets, **BIT** leverages a Bayesian hierarchical model to achieve higher accuracy and enhanced interpretability.